mdzeig/errorstat/README.md

 Overview
 --------

 The `errorstat` package provides convenient routines for computing mean-squared error (MSE), bias and other statistics.
 These other statstics can be provided by the user as two-argument functions, where the first argument is the true parameter values and the second is the estimated parameter values.
-It provides two functions: `errorstat` and `aggregate_errors`.
+It provides three functions -- `errorstat`, `aggregate_errors` and `flatten` -- which together provide a workflow for computing estimation error for individual simulations and aggregating across a study.

 The `errorstat` function
 ========================